Microsoft Surface Pro 8 Review

-Cracking out a colorimeter, our test results backed up my real world findings.
-The device recorded a 0.36 nit black level, which is very good for a non OLED screen and above average 460.99 nit max brightness.
-The end result gives the screen a reliable 1279:1 contrast ratio.
-As a rule of thumb anything over 1000:1 on a laptop is good.
+Cracking out a colourimeter, our test results backed up my real-world findings.
+The device recorded a 0.36 nit black level, which is very good for a non-OLED screen and above average 460.99 nit max brightness.
+The result gives the screen a reliable 1279:1 contrast ratio.
+As a rule of thumb, anything over 1000:1 on a laptop is good.

 The only issues occurred after I started checking colour gamut coverage.
 Gamuts are ranges that inform how many colours a screen can accurately render.
 The higher the coverage the more accurate the colours are.
 The Surface Pro 8 covers 99.4% of the bog-standard sRGB gamut, which makes it a solid performer for day-to-day activity.

 But it only covers 73.4% of the Adobe RGB and 75.7% of the DCI P3 gamuts favoured by creatives that work in physical media.
-As a rule I’d want a device being marketed for creatives to cover at least 80% of these gamuts out of the box.
+I’d want a device being marketed for creatives to cover at least 80% of these gamuts out of the box.

 - The device runs using an Intel 11th Gen CPU

 - It works for most creative work, but it’s not for gaming